magento/merchdocs/src/catalog/product-scheduled-changes.md

 title: Scheduled Changes
 ---

 Product updates can be applied on schedule and grouped with other content changes.
-You can [content staging]({% link cms/content-staging.md %}), create a new campaign based on scheduled changes to the product, or apply the changes to an existing campaign.
+You can use [content staging]({% link cms/content-staging.md %}) to create a new campaign based on scheduled changes to the product, or apply the changes to an existing campaign.

 ![]({% link images/images-ee/product-scheduled-changes.png %}){: .zoom}
 _Scheduled Changes_

-## Create a New Schedule Update
+## Create a new schedule update

 1. On the _Admin_ sidebar, go to **Catalog** > **Products**.